GNS3/vpcs/readme.txt

 Website: http://wiki.freecode.com.cn or http://mirnshi.cublog.cn

 History:
+   0.8     Support IPv6 fragmentation
+           Support DNS AAAA record
+           Add an option to disable the relay function from the command line

    0.6     bugfix: use MAC of gateway while replying in the background
            bugfix: command with more than 20 arguments will cause core dump check mtu when receiving the packet, reply the packet is too big